btakita/ui--all--blog/README.md

 # ui--all--blog
-UI library in browser &amp; server environments for blogs
+UI library targeting the browser & server for blogs